-Here's an idea of what various levels of income in retirement will cover for a single person: Minimum Moderate Comfortable Income required £14,400 per year Income required £31,300 per year Income required £43,100 per year What could I do?
+Here's an idea of what various levels of income in retirement will cover for a single person: Minimum Moderate Comfortable Income required £12,800 per year Income required £23,300 per year Income required £37,300 per year What could I do?
 What could I do?
-What could I do? Ļ DIY maintenance and decorating one room a year Some help with maintenance and decorating each year Replace kitchen and bathroom every 10-15 years £64 a week on food (including food away from the home) £95 a week on food (including food away from the home) £130 a week on food (including food away from the home) ÷ No car Three-year-old car replaced every seven years Three-year-old car replaced every five years Ë A week-long UK holiday A fortnight 3 all inclusive holiday in the Med and a long weekend break in the UK A fortnight 4 holiday in the Med with spending money and 3 long weekend breaks in the UK Ĩ Up to £630 for clothing and footwear each year Up to £1,500 for clothing and footwear each year Up to £1,500 for clothing and footwear each year
+What could I do? 루 DIY maintenance and decorating one room a year Some help with maintenance and decorating each year Replace kitchen and bathroom every 10-15 years £54 a week on food (including food away from the home) £74 a week on food (including food away from the home) £144 a week on food (including food away from the home) No car Three-year-old car replaced every 10 years Two-year-old car replaced every five years A week and a long weekend in the UK every year Two weeks in Europe and a long weekend in the UK every year Three weeks in Europe every year 쓉 Up to £580 for clothing and footwear each year Up to £791 for clothing and footwear each year Up to £1,500 for clothing and footwear each year

-Source The Pensions and Lifetime Savings Association/Loughborough University, 'Retirement Living Standards', 2024.
+Source The Pensions and Lifetime Savings Association/Loughborough University, 'Retirement Living Standards', 2022.
 All figures are for illustration only and based on people living outside London